aaskorohodov/aaskorohodov/README.md

             'CSS': 'Fascinated with',
             'Kubernetes': 'Very helpfull',
             'PyPoetry': 'PIP on steroids',
-            'Docker': 'Because Python aint so good in multiprocessing' }
+            'Docker': 'Because Python aint so good in multiprocessing', 'SOAP': 'Because some projects are legacy'
+        }